 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Company is not exposed to interest rate risk as the Company does not have any interest bearing borrowings as at the respective reporting dates.
+The Company is not exposed to interest rate risk as the Company has fixed rate of borrowings as at the respective reporting dates.